-Residents must meet their guests at the exterior door to let them into the hall and must accompany their guests throughout the hall at all times.
+Residents must meet their guests at the exterior door to let them into the hall, register them and accompany them throughout the hall at all times.

-Do not allow anyone else to use your room key or TigerCard.
+Do not allow anyone else to use your room key or student ID.

 The visitation policy does not allow for guests staying for an extended (more than two days) or frequent basis.
 It does not allow cohabitation.